dusty-nv/jetson-inference/docs/detectnet-console-2.md

 - optional path to output image  (`jpg, png, tga, bmp`)
 - optional `--network` flag which changes the detection model being used (the default network is PedNet).

-There are additional command line parameters available for loading custom models.
+Note that there are additional command line parameters available for loading custom models.
 Launch the application with the `--help` flag to recieve more info about using them, or see the [`Examples`](../README.md#Examples) readme.

 Here's an example of locating humans in an image with the default PedNet model: